 And an incident with a baby found by his mother’s pierced side,

-As he sleeps with a breast in his mouth, silent.”
+As he sleeps with a breast in his mouth, silent.”“You descended from there and came to the dark cellars,

 A place defiled, where the daughters of your people were disgraced among the vessels,